 “Wally” is an actor and the real Wally is dead.

 Now, suddenly, every line of dialogue in that scene seems brimmed with unspeakable pain behind Lucy’s and Andy’s smiling faces.
 And the scene beautifully foreshadows Lucy’s bold actions in taking out Mr. C, the most central of the dark characters in the season:

-Now, if the most “pointless” scene carried such weight for the plot and I totally missed it — what else had I been wrong about?
+So, if the most “pointless” scene carried such weight for the plot and I totally missed it — what else had I been wrong about?

-The Ending: “What Year is This?”
+“What Year is This?”